CommunityDragon/awesome-league/README.md

 * [Blitz App](https://blitz.gg/) - All in one assistant that provides information about team, imports runes and item builds.

-* [Crescendo](https://github.com/molenzwiebel/crescendo) - Allows you to mute the annoying PHOOOOM sound when you accept the game.
+* [Crescendo](https://github.com/molenzwiebel/crescendo) - Allows you to mute the annoying PHOOOOM sound when you accept the game. [[Source Code](https://github.com/molenzwiebel/crescendo)]

 * [Dark Binding](https://github.com/s-coimbra21/dark-binding-gui) - Manages your keybindings based on your selected champion. [[Source Code](https://github.com/s-coimbra21/dark-binding-gui)]